Clemson-MSE/HemeLB-Carpentries/_episodes/04-hemelb-bottlenecks.md

 keypoints:
 - "The best way to identify bottlenecks is to run different benchmarks on a smaller system and compare it to a representative system"
-- "Effective load balancing is being able to distribute an equal amount of work across
+- "Effective load balancing is being able to distribute an equal amount of work across processes."
-- "Evaluate both simulation time and overall wall time to determine if improved load balance leads to more efficient performance"
+- "Evaluate both simulation time and overall wall time to determine if improved load balance leads to more efficient performance."
 - "For all applications, writing data to file can be a time consuming activity.
-Carefully consider what data you need for post-processing to minimise the time spent in this regime"
+Carefully consider what data you need for post-processing to minimise the time spent in this regime."
 usemathjax: true
 ---